GT-McDowell-Lab/PyCAC/docs/chapter4/README.md

 The PyCAC GUI may be downloaded from [GitHub](https://github.com/GT-McDowell-Lab/PyCAC), or from [PyPi](https://pypi.org/project/pycac/) using pip.

-Once installed and configured, PyCAC can be run from the command line in the install folder:
+Once installed and configured, PyCAC can be run from the command line.
 ```
 $ python -m pycac -j
 ```